octaos/php-integration/index.md

 To deliver an invoice, partpayment or card order in full, you do not need to specify order rows.
 To partially deliver an order, the recommended way is to use WebPayAdmin::deliverOrderRows().

+For more information on using deliverOrder to partially deliver and/or credit an order, see 6.2.3 below.

 Get an order builder instance using the WebPay::deliverOrder entrypoint, then provide more information about the transaction using DeliverOrderBuilder methods: